New NYC mayor, an ex-cop, unveils plan to stem gun violence

 The mayor even plans to rely on pastors and other faith leaders for a coordinated public safety message delivered via sermons to their congregations.

-The plan also calls for starting and expanding programs for youth mentoring and to put young people in jobs, with the hope that it will keep them occupied during some school breaks when violence and crime tends to increase.
+The plan also calls for starting or expanding programs for youth mentoring and youth employment, with the hope that it will keep young people occupied during school breaks when crime tends to increase.

-Adams also calls for resources for mental health care and ensuring that any future judges appointed in the city have a “demonstrated commitment” to keeping those who use guns off the city streets.
+Adams is also seeking more for resources for mental health care and said he will focus on appointing city judges who have a “demonstrated commitment” to keeping criminals who use guns off the city streets.
 It is not immediately clear what that demonstration would involve.

 “The sea of violence comes from many rivers.
 We must dam every river that feeds this greater crisis,” Adams said.